2001: A Space Odyssey: Critical response

 Others were unimpressed.
-Pauline Kael called it "a monumentally unimaginative movie" and saw the film as a vehicle for Kubrick to do "every dumb thing he ever wanted to do".
+Pauline Kael called it "a monumentally unimaginative movie", and saw the film as a vehicle for Kubrick to do "every dumb thing he ever wanted to do".
 Stanley Kauffmann of The New Republic described it as "a film that is so dull, it even dulls our interest in the technical ingenuity for the sake of which Kubrick has allowed it to become dull".
 The Soviet director Andrei Tarkovsky found the film to be an inadequate addition to the science fiction genre of filmmaking.
 Renata Adler of The New York Times wrote that it was "somewhere between hypnotic and immensely boring".
 Variety's Robert B. Frederick ('Robe') believed it was a "[b]ig, beautiful, but plodding sci-fi epic ...
 A major achievement in cinematography and special effects, 2001 lacks dramatic appeal to a large degree and only conveys suspense after the halfway mark".
 Andrew Sarris called it "one of the grimmest films I have ever seen in my life ...
 2001 is a disaster because it is much too abstract to make its abstract points."
 (Sarris reversed his opinion upon a second viewing, and declared, "2001 is indeed a major work by a major artist.")
 John Simon felt it was "a regrettable failure, although not a total one.
 This film is fascinating when it concentrates on apes or machines ... and dreadful when it deals with the in-betweens: humans ...
 2001, for all its lively visual and mechanical spectacle, is a kind of space-Spartacus and, more pretentious still, a shaggy God story".
 Historian Arthur M. Schlesinger, Jr. deemed the film "morally pretentious, intellectually obscure and inordinately long ... a film out of control".
-In a 2001 review, the BBC said that its slow pacing often alienates modern audiences more than it did upon its initial release.
+In March 2001, a BBC review commented that its slow pacing often alienates modern audiences more than it did upon release.